yogawithivana/yogawithivana.github.com/source/index.markdown

 <div class="columns">

-<p>Teaching yoga for me means inspiring and empowering, helping a student discover his inner strength and always move his limits a bit further.</p>
+<p>Teaching yoga for me means inspiring and empowering, helping a student discover the inner grace and the calm strength within him/herself.
+I find it important to approach every student as unique as they are.
+I track students' progress and plan the classes carefully having in mind each student's specific needs and abilities and their pace of changing.</p>

-<p>Yoga has helped me break out of a wrong career path as a lawyer, releasing and embracing my creative self.
-Through yoga I have discovered myself as an artist and traveller, brave and full of energy.
-I've discovered humility and gratitude towards the world and the beauty of being a tiny part in a larger process of life.
-Sharing my knowledge and passion is my way to express this gratitude.</p>

-<div class="ornament"></div>
+<p>Recently my main focus has been pregnancy yoga, please check the group class page for more info.
+I also have some hands-on experience in using yoga in weight management and management of various chronic health conditions and sport injuries, working with people with diabetes, cardiovascular disease, hypertension, respiratory and orthopedic problems.</p>

 <p class="centeredimage"><img src="images/Siddhasana.jpg" alt="Siddhasana"></img></p>